FRosner/outpourings/local-path-cleaner/blog_post.md

 fi
 ```

 The script first checks if the filesystem is XFS.
-If not, we simply exit.
+If not, we exit and the PV is created without quotas.
 Then, it reads the project file to determine if there are any existing projects so we can pick the next project ID.
 Project files look like this:

 ```text
 1:/some/path